 What is an EXOR gate (XOR)?

 An EXOR gate or EXOR logic is slightly tricky.
 It’s short for Exclusive OR.
-Also written as XOR gate.
-The easiest way I have found to remember this logic is to by remembering that an EXOR gate is also known as an “inequality detector”.
-Which means that the output will be high whenever the inputs are NOT equal.
+Also written as the XOR gate.
+The easiest way I have found to remember this logic is by remembering that an EXOR gate is also known as an “inequality detector”.
+This means that the output will be high whenever the inputs are NOT equal.
 Let’s take a look at the symbol and the truth table for an EXOR gate.

 Truth table for EXOR gate/operator